Gabri432/transportation-data-repository/README.md

 {
    "lines":[ // Set of lines (currently one per company)
         {
-            "line_code":"97", // The name code of the line "cities":["Villanterio", "..."], // The list of cities crossed by this line "website": "https://pavia.autoguidovie.it/it/orario-invernale-scolastico-extraurbano-24-25", // Link to the website
-            "fares": [ // List of fares
+            "line_code":"Bus Line Name or Code 0123", // The name or code of the line "cities":["Villanterio", "..."], // The list of cities crossed by this line "website": "https://link_to_the_company_website", // Link to the website "fares": [ // List of fares
                 {
-                    "start":"Villanterio", // Starting city related to the fare "destination":"Milan", // Destination city related to the fare "price":"4.80" // Cost of the travel between start and destination (in Euros)
+                    "start":"Villanterio", // Starting city related to the fare "destination":"Milan", // Destination city related to the fare "price":"9.99" // Cost of the travel between start and destination (in Euros)

                 }
             ],